-A Chaperone will be on duty whenever the choristers are on duty (Cathedral or elsewhere), for their own protection as well as to protect the adults in charge of them.
+Under child protection legislation, there needs to be a DBS chaperone on duty whenever the choristers are on duty (Cathedral orelsewhere), for their own protection as well as to protect the adults in charge of them.
 Chaperone duties begin shortly before any scheduled rehearsal time.
 During the week, it is helpful for the chaperone to be at the Cathedral ten minutes prior to a rehearsal starting.
+Please make sure you have familiarised yourself with the Volunteer Handbook as approved by Chapter and have signed the agreement found therein at the end of the booklet.